No results found matching your search criteria. Showing all properties instead.

 There are three types of turtles that you can observe when snorkeling: Green, Loggerhead and Hawksbill.
 But how do you know which type of turtle you are seeing?

 Akumal Snorkeling Insiders Guide Tip#8 – How To Identify The Type of Turtle You See

-Adult Hawksbill sea turtles are primarily found in tropical coral reefs.
+Adult hawksbill sea turtles are primarily found in tropical coral reefs.
 They are usually seen resting in caves and ledges in and around these reefs throughout the day.
-They feed mostly on sea sponges and as one of the smaller sea turtles, weigh up to 200 lbs and 2-3 feet in length.
-They are less common to find when snorkeling in Akumal than both Green and Loggerhead turtles, however, in recent years they have started to mount a comeback.
+They feed mainly on sea sponges, and as one of the smaller sea turtles weigh up to 200 lbs and 2-3 feet in length.
+They are less prevalent than both green and loggerhead turtles, but they have started to mount a comeback in recent years.